karlflores/WatchYourBackProject/README.md

 The following describes the other algorithms that we have implemented and trialed:

 * Minimax and Alpha-Beta (Minimax.py, AlphaBetaOptimised.py):
 - This was the starting point of our algorithm.
 We decided to compact the implementation of minimax using negamax therefore we stopped using this class.
 - Before we switched to using the negamax algorithm, we tried to use the built in python lru_cache to memoize negamax calls.
 The problem with this was that we did not know if the negamax value returned was an alpha beta cutoff or a PV-node therefore the resulting move returned by the negamax call was not known to be optimal or not.
 To replace this we decided to implement the transposition table.

-* Negascout / Principal variation search (PVS)
+* Negascout / Principal variation search (PVS):
+- This is a variant on iterative deepening negamax with transposition table and move ordering.
+This variant uses a "null window" search

-* Monte Carlo Tree Search (MCTS.py)
+* Monte Carlo Tree Search (MCTS.py):

 - Originally we thought that we would use monte carlo tree search as our algorithm for decision making.
 It works by creating a game-tree on the fly by randomly simulating games and calculating the resultant chance of winning the game by taking a particular action.
 The algorithm progresses in 4 distinct phases:

 	1. Selection: Select the child node that looks the most promising according to a default policy.
 Here the policy used was the UCB1 (upper confidence bound 1) to select the most promising child node.
-	2. Expansion: Once we have selected the child node, we expand that child node by choosing a random action from that childs available actions to make.
+	2. Expansion: Once we have selected the child node, we expand that child node by choosing a random action from that child's available actions to make.
 It creates a new node that corresponds to this action and adds it to this leaf nodes children list.
 	3. Simulation: From the newly created node we then simulate the game from this state until we reach terminal state.
 The winner from this simulation is recorded.
-	4. Backpropagation: The values from the simulation are backpropagated back up to the parent node, adjusting every node in the path to the parent along the way.
+	4. Backpropagation: The values from the simulation are back-propagated back up to the parent node, adjusting every node in the path to the parent along the way.

 - This four step process is run multiple times, starting at the root node, until a game tree is built.
-Then, to choose the action to make, we pick the child of the root node which maxmimses the UCB1 value.
+Then, to choose the action to make, we pick the child of the root node which maximises the UCB1 value.
 I.e. from our current simulation which of the moves are we most comfortable making such that our chances of winning from these board states is maximised.

 - What we discovered was that this MCTS algorithm is dependent on how fast your are able to simulate a game until terminal state, as well as the time that the MCTS algorithm is allowed to run.
 The longer that the MCTS can take to create a game tree, the better the resulting move should be.
 What we found, that for a one-second move evaluation, that we were only able to create 10-12 child nodes.